AIML-IfI/openset-imagenet/readme.md

 # Open set on ImageNet
 Implementation of the experiments performed in Large-Scale Open-Set Classification Protocols for ImageNet, which has been accepted for publication in WACV 2023.
-You can find a [pre-print of the paper on arXiv](http://www.arxiv.org/...).
+You can find a [pre-print of the paper including our supplemental material on arXiv](https://arxiv.org/abs/2210.06789).
 If you make use of our evaluation protocols or this implementation, please cite the following paper:

     @inproceedings{palechor2023openset,